Australia's Got Talent: Season 1 (2007)

 The first season of Australia's Got Talent premiered on Seven Network on 18 February 2007.
 The original judges were Dannii Minogue, Tom Burlinson and Red Symons.
 Singer Bonnie Anderson was crowned the winner of the first season on 28 April 2007, followed by Herb Patten finishing as runner-up.

 Season 2 (2008)

 The second season of Australia's Got Talent began broadcasting on 29 April 2008 and finished airing on 1 July.
 Minogue, Burlinson and Symons all returned as judges.
 The winner was announced as guitarist Joe Robinson, with Jourdain as runner-up.

 Season 3 (2009)

 Auditions for the third season started in late 2008 and successful contestants were notified in December 2008.
 Filming began on 15 January 2009.

 The winner was declared on 22 April 2009.
-This grand finale followed the same format as the 2008 one: acts were eliminated in pairs, as well as each judge picking their favorite act to reappear on the show once more.
+This grand finale followed the same format as the 2008 one: acts were eliminated in pairs, as well as each judge picking their favourite act to reappear on the show once more.
 Mark Vincent won the season, while Jal Joshua became the runner-up.
 On the grand finale, international opera singer and winner of Britain's Got Talent series one, Paul Potts performed live in the studio.